hzh1-cl/hzh1-cl.github.io/_pages/research.md

 {% include base_path %}

-Chinese Noun Compound Interpretation _in progress_
+Large Language Models-based Studies on Chinese Noun Compound Interpretation _in progress_
 ---
-To be updated
+* TBA

 Dependency Treebank and Parsing for the Xibe language _in progress_
 -----